Please contact us to discuss our pricing options and possible academic discounts.

-- It is a matrix protein that is expressed throughout the body
+- is a matrix protein that is expressed throughout the body

 - It is one of the major matrix proteins in the kidney.

-- The accumulation of FN fragments in inflamed glomeruli could contribute to the progression of renal injury.
+- The accumulation of FN fragments in inflamed glomeruli may contribute to the progression of glomerular

 - Urinary fibronectin levels are increased in patients with diabetic nephropathy and glomerular disease.

 Reference.
 Idasiak-Piechocka I et al. (2010) Elevated Urinary Fibronectin Excretion Predicts Poor Outcome in Patients with Primary Chronic Glomerulonephritis.
 Nephron Clin Pract., 116:c47-c52.